An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Introduction

 \subsection{Second result: Explicit algebraic equations}

-We give explicit algebraic equations for the variety of those superintegrable Hamiltonians for which all necessary integrability conditions are generically satisfied.
-For constant curvature manifolds this variety comprises all known non-degenerate as well as some of the degenerate second order superintegrable Hamiltonians.
+We give explicit algebraic equations for the variety classifying those superintegrable Hamiltonians on constant curvature manifolds (in dimensions $n\geq3$) for which all necessary integrability conditions are generically satisfied.
+This variety comprises all non-degenerate superintegrable systems known to date.
 We show that it is isomorphic to the variety of cubic forms $\Psi_{ijk}x^ix^jx^k$ on $\mathbb R^n$ satisfying the simple algebraic equation

 where $\kappa$ is the (constant) sectional curvature and the brackets denote antisymmetrisation in $j$ and $k$.
 Conjecturally, the whole classification space fibres over this variety.